akshayuppal3/nlp_project/README.md

 PART D(ii)
 ==========
 In this part we compute Li distance in WordNet heirarchy between set of words found in topic prompt and set of words from the essay.
 We compare nouns with nouns and verbs with verbs.
-Adjectives and adverbs are not considered as they were not very discriminatory.
+Adjectives and adverbs were evaluated but not included in the final results as they were not very discriminatory between high and low quality essays.
+We did not feel feel the need to include SUMO as wordnet heirarchy gives reasonable results.

 NOTE: For all of these scores, we can see the difference between low and high classes on average as reported in ROOT/output/results.txt included in the folder.
 With more data our probabilistic approach for part C(i) and C(ii) is expected to improve.